 Sasuke had given her strawberry-flavoured candy.

 For a moment, she was so bewildered and flattered that her face must have looked damn silly to any passerby.
-Then her mouth closed, widening into a slight smile when she unwrapped the glossy paper, popping the sugary sweet candy into her mouth.
+Then her mouth closed, widening into a smile when she unwrapped the glossy paper and popped the sugary sweet candy into her mouth.

 His departing gift to her was candy.
 He asked for her company in the guise of training.
 He was utterly tactless.
 Her generation's heartthrob and genius, the last Uchiha and stoic shinobi, was still as much of a 12-year-old boy as anyone else.

-She pressed the wrapper between the pages of a diary and kept it there, as a reminder of not-so-bad Sasuke.
+Smiling, she pressed the wrapper between the pages of a diary and kept it there, keeping it as a memento and a reminder of not-so-bad Sasuke.